Natallllyyy333/finance_manager/README.md

 ### Frameworks & Tools

 - [Diagrams.net](https://app.diagrams.net/) was used to draw program flowchart
-- [Font Awesome](https://fontawesome.com/) - icons from Font Awesome were used in the footer below the program terminal
 - [Git](https://git-scm.com/) was used for version control within VSCode to push the code to GitHub
 - [GitHub](https://github.com/) was used as a remote repository to store project code
 - [Google Cloud Platform](https://cloud.google.com/cloud-console/) was used to manage access and permissions to the Google Services such as Google auth, sheets etc.
-- [Google Sheets](https://www.google.co.uk/sheets/about/) were used to store players details
+- [Google Sheets](https://www.google.co.uk/sheets/about/) were used to store user's financial data
 - [PEP8](http://pep8online.com/) was used to check my code against Python conventions
 - [Render Platform](https://https://render.com/) was used to deploy the project into live environment
 - [Visual Studio Code (VSCode)](https://code.visualstudio.com/)